Wintermute0110/plugin.program.AEL.dev/NOTES.md

    2. Maybe having a read-only setting bool `m_forceparent`???
       This can create a conflict in the settings that must be solved.

+ * What if there is a conflic when creating the Parent/Clone groups?
+For example, the No-Intro DAT says the Parent of a ROM is A and the user sets the parent of the ROM to B.

+   1. A report of the Parent/Clone groups must be created so the user knows what happened and fix any error or misconfiguration.
+This report can be read using the Launcher context menu.

 ### Computation of the ROM Audit

  1. Only ROMs in the main ROM directory are audited.

  2. All ROMs in the extra ROM directory are Extra ROMs.
+Extra ROMs can be ROM hacks, etc., which are not in the official DATs but may be included in the Offline Scraper database.

  3. The XML DAT for No-Intro ROMs is chosen automatically from the No-Intro DAT directory as a function of the platform launcher.